 I don’t think you can go wrong with rose and chocolate.
 I’ve experimented with it a few times to test what would work better and to refine the ingredients and sweetness.

 I’m also planning on experimenting and making vegan Turkish delights with this rose water.
 Has anyone made them before?
 Any tips?

-Everyone that has tried this rose and chocolate raw slice has fallen in love with it, and I hope you do too!
+Everyone that has tried this rose and chocolate raw slice have fallen in love with it, and I hope you do too!

 For this recipe, it’s ideal that the cashews are soaked for at least 2 hours so they can become nice and creamy when blended.
 If you don’t have time for that, just make sure you add some water and blend it for longer.
 The consistency may not be the same, but it shouldn’t affect the flavour.